Department of Physics and Astronomy, Stony Brook University

 • LabQuest 2

-• Lab stand with arm
+• Lab stand with arm plus a spring

 Background

-$$ F = k(y-y_0) $$
+$$ F = -k(y-y_0) $$

-$$ y(t) = A \sin (\omega t + \phi) + y_{offset} $$
+$$ y(t) = A \sin (2\pi f t) + y_{offset} $$

 Procedure